ids-willemsen/ezpore/README.md

 ## Installation & prerequisites

-`nemmap` is developed for Linux operating systems and will likely also work on other Unix-like OS (e.g. MacOS) but this has not been tested.
+`ezpore` is developed for Linux operating systems and will likely also work on other Unix-like OS (e.g. MacOS) but this has not been tested.

 Usage on Windows is not supported, however Windows Subsystem for Linux (WSL) can be used (see section "WSL installation instructions").

 Be aware that running on windows takes way longer than on a Linux machine!

-### nemmap installation instructions
+### ezpore installation instructions

-To use `nemmap`, `conda` needs to be installed on your system.
+To use `ezpore`, `conda` needs to be installed on your system.
 To install `conda` perform following steps:

 1)
 ```